Various Diamond Properties in Combinatorial Game Theory: Introduction

-In our analysis of \textsc{Yashima} game, we find that in many cases the game value takes a remarkably simple form, namely an integer pair $\cgpos{m}{n}$.
+In our analysis of \textsc{Yashima} game, we find that in many cases the position value takes a remarkably simple form, namely an integer pair $\cgpos{m}{n}$.
 Although this is not valid in full generality, we discover that it holds for bipartite graphs.

 As a key to this phenomenon, we introduce the notion of the diamond property, illustrated in Fig.\ref{fig:diamond}.
 The name derives from the diamond-shaped diagram.
 This property typically arises when the intended move is not blocked by the opponent, a situation that frequently occurs in the early stages of the game.

 A related work considers a set of positions $\mathcal{G}$ that is closed under options.
 For such a set, authors in \cite{CHNS21} proposed two properties: (i) the $F_2$-property, which guarantees $\mathcal{G} \subset \Z$, and (ii) the $F_1$-property, which guarantees $\mathcal{G} \subset \D$.
 To maintain consistent terminology in this paper, we refer to the $F_2$-property as the $\Diamond^{\le}$-property, and the $F_1$-property as the $\Diamond_L^{\le}$ and $\Diamond_R^{\le}$-properties.
 These results are very closely related to our property: (iii) the $\Diamond$-property, which guarantees $\mathcal{G} \subset \ZZ$ (the integer pairs); in particular, the $F_2$-property subsumes the $\Diamond$-property as a special case.
 These observations suggest the existence of a more general framework that unifies all of them.